SongClass/SimTCP/README.md

 There are 21 points possible on this assignment with 10 test cases.
 Your solution will be graded out of 20 possible points.

+#### Bonus offer
+If you may correctly implement Raptor code (one type of practical erasure coding) for relaible data delivery (called RaptorTCP) and conduct a performance comparison of RaptorTCP,  SimTCP and standard TCP socket on various loss ratios, then you will receive **5 extra points** on top of your final grade.
+Here is python code implementation of Raptor code: https://pypi.org/project/libraptorq/.
+Sensorweb Research Laboratory will also consider offering a research assistant position to you.

 ### Q&A
 1. How to implement timer in python with a thread?
 A: Refer https://stackoverflow.com/questions/12435211/python-threading-timer-repeat-function-every-n-seconds